Research & Development & Innovation (R&D&I)

 For each one of them, the eligible costs and the maximum State aid intensity are described in the framework’s annexes.

-The R&D&I framework applies to State aid only, meaning public funding granted by Member States to companies for specific projects in various industries that promote R&D and innovation – known to be key drivers for Europe’s competitiveness.
+The R&D&I framework applies to State aid only, meaning public funding granted by Member States to companies for specific projects in various industries that promote R&D and innovation – which are key drivers of Europe’s competitiveness.
 Hence, it is the Member States who propose and design public funding measures in support of such projects that fall under the R&D&I framework, according to their national strategies.
 The European Commission oversees the coordination and management of the R&D&I framework.
 It supervises, guides, and validates the measures put forth by Member States, ensuring their compliance with the R&D&I framework.
 In particular, State aid measures for R&D projects above 25 M€ per company per project must be individually notified to the European Commission (DG Competition).
-The Treaty on the Functioning of the European Union prohibits the implementation of State aid measures by Member States without or before a Commission’s decision.
+The Treaty on the Functioning of the European Union prohibits the implementation of State aid measures by Member States without or before a Commission decision.

 While the R&D&I framework eligibility and compatibility criteria vary depending on the project, they typically revolve around the following axes: